-The Canon EOS-1D X and the Nikon D610 are two digital cameras that were announced, respectively, in October 2011 and October 2013.
+The Canon EOS-1D X and the Nikon D610 are two digital cameras that were revealed to the public, respectively, in October 2011 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24.2 MP.

 The physical size and weight of the Canon 1D X and the Nikon D610 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is considerably smaller (40 percent) than the Canon 1D X. Moreover, the D610 is substantially lighter (45 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.